 If marijuana isn’t legal in your state, an alternative is to focus on full-spectrum CBD products derived from hemp.
 Although there are some exceptions, most states permit CBD from hemp as long as the THC content is no higher than 0.3%.

-Full-spectrum CBD tinctures by brands such as PureKana, for instance, contain dozens of compounds, including cannabinoids and terpenes.
-Broad-spectrum products are similar, barring the fact they contain zero THC.
+Full-spectrum CBD tinctures, for instance, contain dozens of compounds, including cannabinoids and terpenes.
+Broad-spectrum products are similar, except they contain zero THC.

 What Are Some of the Most Common Terpenes in Marijuana?